barbazul/1kfa/mod_guide_campaigns.md

 for any move.

-So, for example, you may declare that the characters do not have to be "in a steading" to execute the Study Under a Master move.
+So, for example, you may declare that the characters do not have to be "in a town" to execute the Study Under a Master move.

 This relaxation of the rules only applies to Chapter 3, and should be narratively justified.